chris-qa-org/terraform-aws-organzation-and-sso/README.md

   - Description: Managed policies to associate with the permission set
   - Value: Names of AWS managed polices (`list`)
 - `sso_permission_sets.<permission-set-name>.inline_policy`
-  - Description: Inline policy to associate with the permission set
+  - Description: The IAM inline policy to attach to the Permission Set
   - Value: JSON formatted policy (`string`)

 ### Organization config